+new) methods of teaching, learning and/or collaborative research.

+How engagements are grounded in values of participatory democracy, and how such engagements enable power-sharing (as opposed to knowledge transfer alone), mutuallearning and reciprocity (namely, how engagements have benefits for all participants of a project).

 Engaged scholarship with the public sector, industry or civil society for the purpose of coproducing knowledge: Strong application of research and/or teaching activities (as part of the formal UCT curriculum) for the explicit purpose of coproducing knowledge with non-academic constituencies.
-Coproduced knowledge might include establishing alternative (but not necessarily new) methods of teaching, learning and/or collaborative research.
-The applicant should demonstrate the following: How engagements are grounded in values of participatory democracy, and how such engagements enable power-sharing (as opposed to knowledge transfer alone), mutual- learning and reciprocity (namely, how engagements have benefits for all participants of a project).
-How mutual learning takes place during the conceptualisation, design and implementation phase of a collaborative project.
-How applied research methods, participatory action research (PAR), or teaching and learning methods are employed to improve engaged scholarships.
-How these engagements are captured as high-quality outputs.
+Coproduced knowledge might include establishing alternative (but not necessarily

+- How mutual learning takes place during the conceptualisation, design and implementation phase of a collaborative project. - How applied research methods, participatory action research (PAR), or teaching and learning methods are employed to improve engaged scholarships. - How these engagements are captured as high-quality outputs.

 Information dissemination in the public domain: Strong and consistent contributions (based on scholarly activities) to public discourses and debates at local/national/international levels beyond academia.

-The applicant should demonstrate the following: • How information dissemination has an impact on public opinions, discourses and debates.
-7 • Evidence of media interviews, opinion editorials, social media engagements, public debate panels, public lectures, and the like. • How these social responsiveness activities are captured as high-quality outputs.
+- How information dissemination has an impact on public opinions, discourses and debates. - Evidence of media interviews, opinion editorials, social media engagements, public debate panels, public lectures, and the like. - How these social responsiveness activities are captured as high-quality outputs.